 After the device select code and the address bytes, the bus master sends one data byte.
-If the addressed location is Write-protected, by Write Control (\overline{WC}) being driven high, the device replies with NoAck, and the location is not modified (see Figure 6).
+If the addressed location is Write-protected, by Write Control ( $\overline{WC}$ ) being driven high, the device replies with NoAck on the received data byte, and the location is not modified (see Figure 6).
 If, instead, the addressed location is not Write-protected, the device replies with Ack.
 The bus master terminates the transfer by generating a Stop condition, as shown in Figure 5.

 Figure 5.
-Write mode sequences with \overline{WC} = 0 (data write enabled)
+Write mode sequences with $\overline{WC}$ = 0 (data write enabled)